Egg tooth

 An egg tooth is a temporary, sharp projection present on the bill or snout of an oviparous animal at hatching.
 It allows the hatchling to penetrate the eggshell from inside and break free.
 Birds, reptiles, and monotremes possess egg teeth as hatchlings.
-Similar structures exist in Eleutherodactyl frogs, and spiders.
+Similar structures exist in eleutherodactyl frogs (the group known to bypass the tadpole stage), several groups of insects (the structure known as egg burster) and spiders.

 Birds

 When it is close to hatching, a chick uses its egg tooth to pierce the air sac between the membrane and the eggshell.
 This sac provides a few hours' worth of air, during which time the chick hatches.
 When a chick is ready to hatch from its egg, it begins the process of "pipping"; forcing the egg tooth through the shell repeatedly as the embryo rotates, eventually cutting away a section at the blunt end of the egg, leaving a hole through which the bird may emerge.
 Some species, including woodpeckers, have two egg teeth; one on both the upper and lower bill.
 After time the egg tooth falls off or is absorbed into the growing chick's bill.

-Some precocial species such as the Kiwi, and superprecocial species including megapodes, do not require an egg tooth to assist them in hatching.
+Some precocial species such as the kiwi, and superprecocial species including megapodes, do not require an egg tooth to assist them in hatching.
 They are strong enough at the time of hatching to use their legs and feet to crack open the egg.
 Megapode embryos develop and shed their egg tooth before hatching.